Rat Focal Adhesion Kinase (FAK) Protein

 Description

-Rat Focal Adhesion Kinase (FAK) Protein is a Recombinant Rat protein expressed in E. coli.
+Rat Focal Adhesion Kinase (FAK) Protein is a recombinant Rat protein expressed in E. coli.

 Documents del producto